If you're working on something real — let's talk.

 Cost is just one factor; the real decision comes down to whether your staffing model can protect user funds, scale across chains, and keep your roadmap credible.

-When teams apply this structured lens, risk, runway, and security maturity, the surface-level trade-offs start to fade.
+When teams apply this structured lens, the surface-level trade-offs start to fade.
 The conversation shifts from “how much does this cost?” to “which setup actually sustains under pressure?”

 Growth Lead